 What further confused and disturbed me as a little girl was how, logically speaking, the woman seemed to have good reason for her hysteria: She felt genuinely frightened or threatened, sometimes she was being lied to and manipulated by the very guy who hit her for her own supposed good, and so on.

 Even worse, the slapper was often portrayed as a good guy.
 So you had the "good" guy slapping a woman who was rightly upset.

-In another old black 'n' white film (lauded as "progressive" for its predominantly black cast), a woman slouches on the sidewalk pining for her rogue boyfriend to take her back.
+In another old black 'n' white film (lauded as "progressive" for its predominantly black cast), a woman slouches on the sidewalk pining for her rogue man to take her back.

-Just then, he walks by with his new girl on his arm.
+Just then, he walks by with his new girl.

 Now, I ask you: Is the above scenario normal?

 Yes, I know there are dysfunctional people like this.
 But I'm asking if it's normal.